ta0kira/zeolite/README.md

 types and values *can be used*, rather than on *the data they represent*.

-The following list can be thought of as *things that are missing* when comparing to other languages, which is a *good thing*, once you get used to it.
+The following list can be thought of as *things that are missing* when comparing to other languages, which is a good thing, once you get used to it.

 - Each type category is either *concrete* or an *interface*.
 Concrete categories *cannot* be further extended, and interfaces *cannot* define procedural code.